Home | Send Feedback | Share on Bluesky |

-You see that when you look at the source code for Paths.get()
+You can see this when you look at the source code for Paths.get():

 public static Path get(String first, String... more) {